polibacorse/MQTTVerboseReader/README.txt

 This is a simple python script that prints received messages from mqtt channels in which it is subscribed.
-Received messages are also saved in a txt file named "dataLog.txt"
+Received messages are also saved in a txt file named "datalog.txt"